Why model anything?

 Leveraging financial models holistically with service models can have a great benefit to the organization.
 Finance can understand better how to charge for services and products based on the total cost of ownership.
 Finance can simplify charging by focusing on one higher aspect of the service instead of all the components once they understand the cost deviations.
 For example, in a service such as onboarding a new employee, the employee receives the equipment, applications, etc., depending on their function in the organization.
 Finance can set one internal cost for onboarding, saving time, making them more effective, efficient, and economical overall for the organization.

-Today with data everywhere, in the cloud, on-premise, on personal devices, connecting and leveraging data related to services and products becomes a daunting task without the proper enterprise technology solutions to help.
+Today with data everywhere, in the cloud, on-premises, on personal devices, connecting and leveraging data related to services and products becomes a daunting task without the proper enterprise technology solutions to help.
 Actian DataConnect makes it easy to connect operational data from any data source and transform it to facilitate effective data modeling and analysis.

 Service data related to the service model then consumed by finance can provide intelligent insights into the real cost of delivering and supporting a service or product.
 Organizations can better understand which service or product delivers the highest return on investment (ROI), the real total cost of ownership, and insights into continuous improvement for value to the customer and the organization.
-Learn more about how DataConnect makes it easy for data-driven enterprises to design, deploy, and model data flows across on-premise, cloud, and hybrid environments.
+Learn more about how DataConnect makes it easy for data-driven enterprises to design, deploy, and model data flows across on-premises, cloud, and hybrid environments.